ciromattia/jquery.counterup/README.md

 * integers `12345`
 * floats `0.1234`
 * formatted numbers `1,234,567.00`
+* time `21:45:00`

 Features:

-* Auto-detect for integers, floats or formatted numbers
+* Auto-detect for integers, floats or formatted numbers.
 * The plugin will also use the number of decimal places the original number is using.
-* Start counter with a different duration and delay by setting `data-counterup-time=""` and `data-counterup-delay=""`
+* Start counter with a different duration and delay by setting `data-counterup-time=""` and `data-counterup-delay=""`.
+* Lets you use your own formatter.
 * Lightweight: ~1kb
 * Minimal setup